Programs & Projects

 Capacity Building Through 100In1Day Canada, Connecting Stakeholders at the Future Cities Canada Summit, and Future Cities Canada Platform are a few of the projects increasing community capacity to collectively build our future cities.

 Within the Future Cities Canada Hubs, there are two anchor locations.
 One at Toronto’s Evergreen Brick Works, a demonstration hub for the best of urban sustainability.
 Evergreen is retrofitting the largest building on campus into an urban thought leadership destination.
 This retrofit is the first of its kind in Canada to strive for carbon neutrality.
-This high-efficiency venue is striving to make Evergreen Brick Works a carbon neutral campus, inspiring future low-carbon sites across Canada.
-The Future Cities Centre will include improved spaces for convening events, exhibiting ideas, training and collaboration.
+This high-efficiency venue is striving to make Evergreen Brick Works a carbon-neutral campus, inspiring future low-carbon sites across Canada.
+The TD Future Cities Centre will include improved spaces for convening events, exhibiting ideas, training and collaboration.
 It is a unique place where urban thinkers create prototypes, conduct research and development, and test and showcase innovation to over 500,000 visitors annually.

-The Future Cities Centre will work closely with the second anchor hub in Montreal, Ville d’Avenir at Maison d’innovation sociale to advance a cross-Canadian agenda accelerating collaborative action for Canada’s Urbanization Agenda.
+The TD Future Cities Centre will work closely with the second anchor hub in Montreal, Ville d’Avenir at Maison d’innovation sociale to advance a cross-Canadian agenda accelerating collaborative action for Canada’s Urbanization Agenda.
 Ville d’Avenir at Maison d’innovation sociale will collectively imagine, design and prototype positive social impact projects.